jconsoli/brocade-rest-api-applications/README.md

 * search - Greatly simplified search methods but it is now for programmers only as it accepts JSON as input.
 * Imporved several help and feedback messages.

+**Updated 31 Dec 2021**

+* Several comments and user messaging improved
+* Replaced all bare exception clauses with explicit exceptions
+* Improved search and added more examples

 **applications**

 Contains modules used primarily for SAN automations tasks: